nanostudio-org/nanogp2/README.md

 &nbsp;
 &nbsp;
 #### USE OF THIS APP REQUIRES ADVANCED SKILLS :exclamation:
-This app is delivered as-is, changes on Google side may break it without any warning.
+This app is delivered AS-IS, changes on Google side may break it without any warning.
+Use at your own risk.

 &nbsp;
 &nbsp;